awsdocs/amazon-glacier-developer-guide/doc_source/getting-started-delete-archive-cli.md

      aws configure list
      ```

-## Example: Deleting an Archive Using the AWS CLI<a name="getting-started-Deleting-Archives-CLI-Implementation"></a>
+## Example: Deleting an Archive by Using the AWS CLI<a name="getting-started-Deleting-Archives-CLI-Implementation"></a>

 1. Use the `initiate-job` command to start an inventory retrieval job\.
+For more information on the `initiate-job` command, see [Initiate Job](https://docs.aws.amazon.com/amazonglacier/latest/dev/api-initiate-job-post.html)\.

    ```
    aws glacier initiate-job --vault-name awsexamplevault --account-id 111122223333 --job-parameters '{"Type": "inventory-retrieval"}'